 Whip one up this Valentines Day while the fabric stores are full of heart fleece.
 A note of caution: you’ll not likely stop at one.

 Approximately one metre of pet-print fabric (a yard is slightly less so the blanket will be smaller) if you want your blanket the same on both sides.
 OR one metre of print fabric and one metre of coordinating solid if you want the two sides different.
 (I prefer this because selecting coordinating fabrics is half the fun and the fringe looks good mixed).

-In the second case, you’ll get two blankets out of the fabrics, but must buy a full metre because 1/2 a cut metre is too narrow – you’ll get a long rectangle instead of the two squares you need when you fold a full metre in half width-wise.
+In the second case, you’ll get two blankets out of the fabrics, but must buy a full metre because 1/2 a cut metre is too narrow – you’ll get a long rectangle instead of the two almost squares you need when you fold a full metre in half width-wise.
 (I made this mistake already).

 Sharp fabric scissors

 Thin cardboard– cut in one 5- by 5-inch square and one 3/4 inch by 5-inch rectangle (or cut both one inch smaller if you want shorter fringe)

 Lay the fabric ‘good’ sides facing out and ‘bad’ sides together on a flat clean surface.
 Folding one metre of fabric in half and cutting it into two pieces works for me – but you can cut any size blanket you want depending on the size of your pet.
 Just remember, you’ll lose about four to five inches around the perimeter thanks to the fringe.

 Place the cardboard square in each corner and cut a square out of both fabric layers.
 All four squares are equal sizes.